 A Mandatory Skippers' Meeting and weather briefing will be held in conjunction with a final registration at the North Cape Yacht Club.
-Check-in will begin at 1600 hours on Friday August 16th, 2019, with a Skipper's Dinner at 1800 an Skippers' Meeting commencing at 1900 hours.
+Check-in will begin at 1600 hours on Friday August 11th, 2023, with a Skipper's Dinner at 1800 and Skippers' Meeting commencing at 1900 hours.